California Signs Deal With Automakers To Produce Fuel-Efficient Cars

 Under the California agreement, the four automakers have agreed to reach a standard of about 50 miles per gallon by 2026.
 The deal also allows for the companies to receive credits toward meeting their annual targets by adopting climate-friendly technologies.

-Dan Beckner is director of the Safe Climate Campaign at the Center for Auto Safety, a Washington-based nonprofit group, says the deal between California and automakers should be more stringent.
+Dan Beckner, director of the Safe Climate Campaign at the Center for Auto Safety, a Washington-based nonprofit group, says the deal between California and automakers should be more stringent.
 "If these standards allow all of these loopholes, it isn't clear that California will create the tough standards that we need to protect the climate and Californians' health," Beckner told NPR.

 Beckner also says the emissions standards put in place under the Obama administration, which are slightly more restrictive than the California agreement, should be maintained.
 "The standards the Trump administration is trying to roll back are the biggest single step that any nation has taken to tackle global warming.
 They would save 6 billion tons of carbon dioxide, if not weakened.
 So this is an enormous threat to the planet if the president's rollback goes forward," Beckner said.

-The Trump administration's pending rollback, California's deal, and the potential for this all to go to court is creating regulatory uncertainty for automakers.
+The Trump administration's pending rollback, California's deal and the potential for this all to go to court are creating regulatory uncertainty for automakers.

 "If you know what the regulations are going to be in five years, you can make decisions about what kinds of cars you want to bring to market," Domonoske reported.
-"So even some carmakers who, again, were kind of skeptical about the original rules are really adamant now that they definitely don't want this feud, this back-and-forth, to continue."
+"So even some carmakers who, again, were kind of skeptical about the original rules, are really adamant now that they definitely don't want this feud, this back-and-forth, to continue."